-Traditionally on the third Tuesday of September, the Dutch government proposes its Tax Plan for the coming year to Parliament.
-On September 17, 2019, the Dutch government released the Tax Plan for 2020, which includes quite significant amendments to existing legislation.
+Traditionally on the third Tuesday of September (Prinjesdag), the Dutch government proposes its Tax Plan for the coming year to Parliament.
+On September 17, 2019, the Dutch government released the Tax Plan (Belastingplan) for 2020, which includes quite a few significant amendments to existing legislation.

 The plan mainly aims to implement several measures influenced partially due to recent developments in the EU.
 The following article summaries key Corporate Income tax changes in the Dutch Tax Plan, which are as follows:

 1.Corporate Income Tax Rate Cuts:

 The Tax Plan 2020 has partly followed the earlier corporate income tax cuts, which was announced during the 2019 Budget Day proposals.
 For 2020, the corporate income tax rate on profits up to EUR 200,000 will be reduced from the current 19% to 16.5%.
 On the other hand, the corporate income tax rate on profits exceeding EUR 200,000 remains 25% (as opposed to a tax rate of 22.55% that was initially proposed).
 For 2021, the lower tax bracket will be reduced to 15%, whereas the higher bracket will be reduced to 21.7% (and no longer to the earlier announced 20.5%)

 2. Conditional withholding tax on Interest and Royalty Payments:

 A withholding tax (WHT) will be introduced as of January 1, 2021, on intragroup interest and royalty payments in the following situations:

 - Payments to low-tax jurisdictions with a statutory profit tax rate or less than 9% or to jurisdictions that are EU blacklisted.